fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 **Deliverables:**

 * Data files with the different levels of admin units for a country —to be negotiated with the rhinos 🦏 team
-* Visualize the input data and the output
+* Visualizations of the output files at different levels
 * Documentation of the process —using the visuals generated

 ### 🌍 From data to action